werkudaraevent-eng/Eventregistrationwebsite/SUPABASE_MIGRATE.md

     "customData" JSONB DEFAULT '{}'::jsonb
 );

--- Indexes for faster queries
+-- Indexes untuk faster queries
 CREATE INDEX IF NOT EXISTS idx_participants_event_id ON participants("eventId");
 CREATE INDEX IF NOT EXISTS idx_participants_email ON participants(email);
 CREATE INDEX IF NOT EXISTS idx_participants_registered_at ON participants("registeredAt");